home

 Parts of the reserve overlook the Dyfi Estuary which is an important habitat for birds both in the winter and summer.

-One of the special attractions is the presence of a flock of White-fronted Geese (Anser albifrons); these geese can be seen in the estuary between October and April.
+One of the special attractions is the presence of a flock of White-fronted Geese Anser albifrons, which can be seen in the estuary between October and April.
 These White-fronted Geese normally overwinter in Scotland or Ireland, and they are of the Greenland race which have orange bills.

 Below: A very cooperative Robin photographed at Ynys-hir in Winter